top of page

 How long does a Party Wall Agreement last?

-A party wall agreement will typically last 12 months.
-Although 12 months is the standard this can vary from one party wall award to another depending on the works, the surveyors and the owners.
-It is unlikely that an award will stipulate valid period for longer than this as the proposed works are likely to be disruptive to the adjoining owner and therefore its unreasonable to expect an adjoining owner to wait in perpetuity for the works to commence.
-Some party wall awards will specify shorter periods depending on various factors relating to the specific case.
+A Party Wall Agreement will typically last 12 months.
+Although 12 months is the standard this can vary from one Party Wall Award to another depending on the works, the Surveyors and the owners.
+It is unlikely that an Award will stipulate a valid period for longer than this as the proposed works are likely to be disruptive to the adjoining owner and therefore its unreasonable to expect an adjoining owner to wait in perpetuity for the works to commence.
+Some Party Wall Awards will specify shorter periods depending on various factors relating to the specific case.

 Send us a message